Perak F.C.: History

 Although a Perak football team had competed as early as 1921 — particularly in the Malaya Cup, the predecessor to the Malaysia Cup — the Perak Football Association (PAFA) was only formally established on 18 April 1951 to oversee football development in the state.

 In 1957, Perak became the first team to lift the Malaysia Cup at the Merdeka Stadium.
 In 1964, it featured in the first Malaysia Cup final to be broadcast live on television, though it lost 2–3 to Singapore.

 Perak turned semi-professional in 1989 and later went professional in 1994.
 Notably, the state team remained under the purview of the PFA even after professionalisation.

 It held the distinction of being the last state team never to be relegated from the top tier until 2021, when it was relegated for the first time in its history.

 In November 2021, private broker company IMC was announced as caretaker owner of the club.
 This marked the start of a transitional period in which the team moved toward privatisation.
 In August 2022, XOX Bhd completed a full takeover of the club through its subsidiary XOX Pro Sport Sdn Bhd.

 However, the venture was short-lived.
 Because of their serious financial problems, Perak FC decided to not applying the national club licence from the Malaysian Football League for the 2025–26 season and the club was officially dissolved in 2025.

+Dissolution (2025)

+Following years of financial instability under the ownership of XOX Berhad, Perak FC chairman Datuk Seri Azim Zabidi confirmed on 27 April 2025 that the club would withdraw from the 2025–26 Malaysia Super League.
+The club failed to meet the National Licensing requirements set by the Malaysian Football League (MFL) due to significant salary arrears and debts.
+Consequently, the club was officially dissolved in mid-2025, marking the end of its 104-year legacy as a professional entity.

+Successor: Perak FA state football team

+Following the collapse of the privatized Perak FC, the Perak Football Association (PAFA) revived the Perak FA state football team (formerly the amateur arm) to ensure the state remained represented in the Malaysian league system.
+For the 2025–26 Malaysia A1 Semi-Pro League, the team was registered as an amateur-status developmental squad.

+Under head coach Syamsul Saad, the revived Perak FA gained national prominence in January 2026 as "Giant-Killers" after defeating Super League side Kuala Lumpur City F.C.
+2–0 in the first leg of the 2025–26 Malaysia Cup Round of 16.
+The squad currently features experienced winger Wan Zack Haikal and a trio of Nigerian imports: Aliyu Abubakar, Christian Chukwu, and Ekene Victor Emewulu.